 Botanical and herbal products global regulatory

 Also, the use of herbal and botanical products varies from country to country.
-Some country’s use as a supplement, some use for general health while others permit use for medicinal purposes.
-Botanicals and herbals are sold in many forms such as tablets, capsules, pills, syrups, etc.
+Some countries use it as a supplement, some use it for general health while others permit use for medicinal purposes.
+Many forms, such as tablets, capsules, pills, syrups, etc., are used for selling botanicals and herbals.

 So let’s first look at what are botanicals and herbal products.